OmarCloud20/CDKTF-Tutorial/README.md

         )
 ```

-The full `main.py` file should look like this:
+The final `main.py` file should look like this:

 ```
 from constructs import Construct